 PATENT DUCTUS ARTERIOSUS

 The term “PDA” conjures up images of handheld mini-computers for most people but in veterinary cardiology, “PDA” stands for patent ductus arterioles, the most common congenital heart defect in the dog.

 SO WHAT IS A DUCTUS ARTERIOSUS AND WHY SHOULDN’T IT BE PATENT?

 Everybody had a ductus arteriosus once but it was a long time ago, back in one’s fetal days.
-As a developing fetus, one depends on one’s umbilical circulation to supply oxygen.
+As a developing fetus, one depends on one’s umbilical cord to supply oxygen.
 After all, not only are the lungs not developed yet but there is no air to breathe inside mom’s uterus.
 But we still have a heart and it still pumps blood even in the fetal stage.
 The problem is that we really need the blood to bypass the non-functional lung and that is where the ductus arteriosus comes in.
 The ductus arteriosus is a small channel connecting the pulmonary artery (which will one day carry blood to the lungs) and the aorta (which already carries blood to the rest of the body).
 Because the lung is developing, full of fluid, and generally not ready to do anything, blood vessels growing there have high resistance.
 In other words, it would take a lot of force from the heart to circulate blood there.
-Since there is a low resistance channel wide open, blood diverts through it instead, by-passing the lungs, and circulating through the rest of the fetal body.
+Since there is a low resistance channel wide open (i.e. the ductus arteriosus), blood diverts through it instead, by-passing the lungs, and circulating through the rest of the fetal body.
+The lungs can continue their development and fetal blood circulation continues using oxygen from the umbilical cord.

 WHY LEFT TO RIGHT SHUNTING IS BAD